defgsus/clipig/docs/templates/expressions.md

 every time the value is needed.

-E.g., if you want thrice the CLIP-resolution of 224x224 pixels but are too lazy to calculate it, just say:
+E.g., if you want thrice the CLIP-resolution of 224x224 pixels but have reasons to not calculate it, just say:

 ```yaml
 resolution: 224*3